 Q: But all of those items are only available for delivery/pick-up in and around Denver.
 What if I live in Philly?

-A: You can buy a dozen Boston Cream Pie cupcakes baked by my sister!
+A: You can buy a dozen pink lemonade cupcakes baked by Christine!

-Q: Okay, but what if I live in Texas or California or Florida?
+Q: Okay, but what if I live in Texas or Minnesota or Florida?

-A: I would love to see bakers from all over the country add their items to the store for you to purchase.
+A: I would love to see bakers from all over the country add their items to the store for you to purchase, and I will post items as they're offered through the end of the sale.
 Keep checking back!